The $500,000 Lemelson-MIT Prize recognizes individuals who translate their ideas into inventions that improve the world

 - be U.S. citizens or permanent residents

-- be mid-career, which is defined as having received their bachelor’s degree no more than twenty-five years post undergraduate degree.
-A nominee for the 2017 $500,000 Lemelson-MIT Prize must have graduated in 1992 or later.
+- be mid-career, which is defined as having received their bachelor’s degree no more than twenty-five years ago.
+A nominee for the 2017 $500,000 Lemelson-MIT Prize must have received their bachelor's degree in 1992 or later.

 - be the primary inventor of two or more granted U.S. patents, one of which is a product or process that has been commercialized or has potential or realized adoption